snowplow-archive/snowplow.github.com/_posts/2016-01-18-snowplow-objective-c-tracker-0.6.0-released.md

 <h2><a name="geo">4.
 Geolocation context</a></h2>

-We have also added support for Snowplow's [geo-location context] [geolocation-context].
+We have also added support for Snowplow's [geolocation context] [geolocation-context].
 During `SPSubject` creation you can now specify if you intend to use this context:

 {% highlight objective-c %}
 SPSubject * subject = [[SPSubject alloc] initWithPlatformContext:YES andGeoContext:YES];